 Everything Begins with Keyword Research

 When you talk about SEO, it’s the keyword that comes first.
 No matter what kind of product you’re displaying and selling, understanding the right set of keywords is crucial to rank your website on top of the search result page.

 For having proper keyword research, you do have lots of tools out there in the field.
-These tools are pretty common as they can be used for any kind of keyword search in SEO perspective.
-For instance, you can use Keywords Everywhere which was a free extension that became a paid tool now.
+These tools are pretty common for any keyword search from an SEO perspective.
+For instance, you can use Keywords Everywhere, a free extension that became a paid tool now.